dumith-eranga/penned/_drafts/sketches.md

 - https://bitbucket.org/vetstoria/platform/pull-requests/6595

+A senior engineer is not an engineer with x number of years of experience.

+Tests should not contain "if"s

 Zero-shot prompting
 Identify the date or day mentioned in the given text and provide it as the output.